shubhamgupta2901/forkify/README.md

 ### forkify

-A web-app written in JavaScript used to browse more than 1 million food recipes made avialable by [food2fork](https://www.food2fork.com/)
+A web-app written in HTML5 and JavaScript used to browse more than 1 million food recipes made avialable by [food2fork](https://www.food2fork.com/)

 ![](https://github.com/shubhamgupta2901/forkify/blob/master/screenshots/forkify-screenshot.png "")